Our Address:

 How a Bad Bite Might Affect the Ears

-An abnormal bite (occlusion) could potentially contribute to muscle and joint problems of the TMJ.
+An abnormal bite (occlusal) could contribute to TMJ muscle and joint problems.
 The teeth usually come together every time upon swallowing, which is about 2,500 times each day and night.
-When there is an abnormal bite, the chewing muscles tire out, shorten, and stiffen at some point.
-Over time, if untreated, the muscle could possibly go into a spasm and cause the jaw joints to be pulled out of alignment.
-If any of these symptoms occur, it is highly advised to see a specially trained dentist who is qualified to diagnose and treat TMJ disorders.
+When there is an abnormal bite, the chewing muscles tire, shorten, and stiffen.
+Over time, if untreated, the muscle could go into spasm, pulling the jaw joints out of alignment.
+If any of these symptoms occur, it is highly advised to see a dentist who is specially trained to diagnose and treat TMJ disorders.